DarkoGNU/DarkoGNU.github.io/_pages/skills.md

 I'm capable of creating bilingual content.
 I usually write stuff in English first, then I translate it into Polish.
 The reason - translating something into your native language is always easier than the other way around.

 I can, of course, translate English to Polish, too.
-The result won't be perfect, just like my English isn't quite native level yet.
+The result won't be perfect, just like my English isn't at a native level yet.
 But it will usually be good enough :)

 ## Basic front&#8209;end